jlakkis/CarDEC_Codes/README.md

 4. [Batch Calibration Tests PBMC.ipynb](https://github.com/jlakkis/CarDEC_Codes/blob/main/Evaluations%20of%20CarDEC/Batch%20Calibration%20Tests%20PBMC.ipynb)
 5. [Batch Calibration Tests Pancreas.ipynb](https://github.com/jlakkis/CarDEC_Codes/blob/main/Evaluations%20of%20CarDEC/Batch%20Calibration%20Tests%20Pancreas.ipynb)

-## Run Rscripts to generate final figures
+## Run Rscripts to Generate Final Plots

 This last step is purely optional.
 In the previous steps, all analysis was completed.
 This final step involves using Rscripts to generate final figures.
 These Rscripts do not perform any actual analysis, they are simply used in order to generate prettier plots than Python for the paper.
-For example, all UMap plots in the paper were genrated by running all analysis in Python, exporting the computed UMAP coordinates to a csv file, and then reading this csv into R to build a prettier UMAP plot using ggplot2.
+For example, all UMAP plots in the paper were generated by running all analysis in Python, exporting the computed UMAP coordinates to a csv file, and then reading this csv into R to build a prettier UMAP plot using ggplot2.

 If the user wishes to generate the final plots, they just need to open each folder and run any Rscripts they find.
 These Rscripts should run in under 30 seconds each since they just read in small csv files and generate UMAP plots.
 The scripts have names like "figure_make.R", "figure_make_HVGo.R", "figure_make_bybatch.R", etcetra.
 A few figure folders will not contain Rscripts, which means that no R postprocessing was done to generate final figures.